Lancet-Countdown/Lancet-Countdown-2026/indicator_template/README.md

 - Keep files organised in the correct folders

 ---
+🔹 Authors may create **additional folders if needed** (e.g., `keywords/`, `references/`, or other supporting materials), provided they are clearly named and well-organised.
 ## Contact

 For questions, contact your Working Group lead, Working Group Fellows or repository maintainer.